ythuang0522/ExamGrader/README.md

 ### Rubric Generation

-The application now automatically generates detailed grading rubrics for each question using OpenAI API.
+The application automatically generates detailed grading rubrics for each question when processing PDF files using OpenAI API.
 The rubrics:
 - Break down the total points into specific scoring criteria
 - Provide clear guidelines for full, partial, and no credit
 - Focus on key concepts and skills being tested
 - Are saved with the questions in the intermediate JSON files

-You can force regeneration of rubrics using the `--force-rubrics` flag, which is useful when:
+When loading questions from a JSON file, the system will use the existing rubrics stored in the file.
+This allows you to:
-- You want to improve existing rubrics
+- Preserve carefully crafted rubrics across multiple grading sessions
-- The question content has been updated
+- Manually adjust rubrics if needed
-- Previous rubric generation failed
+- Save time by reusing previously generated rubrics

 ## Project Structure